aryarm/varCA/README.md

 A [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline for training and testing the classifier.
 It uses the output of `Snakefiles/Snakefile-prepare`.

 ### configs/
 Config files that define options and input for the `prepare` and `classify` pipelines.
+You should start by filling these out.

 ### callers/
-Scripts for executing each of the variant callers.
+Scripts for executing each of the variant callers which are used by the `prepare` pipeline.
 Small pipelines can be written for each caller by using a special naming convention.
 See the [caller README](https://github.com/aryam7/breakCA/blob/master/callers/README.md) for more information.

 ### breakCA/
-Scripts for calculating posterior probabilities for the existence of an insertion or deletion, which can be used when preparing data for the classifier.
+Scripts for calculating posterior probabilities for the existence of an insertion or deletion, which can be used when running the classifier.
 These scripts are an adaptation from [@Arkosen](https://github.com/Arkosen)'s [breakCA code](https://github.com/Arkosen/BreakCA/tree/master/bin).

 ### scripts/
 Various scripts used by the pipeline.
 See the [script README](https://github.com/aryam7/breakCA/blob/master/scripts/README.md) for more information.